Skip to main content

 §Cloning and Stacking

 This allows for very flexible logging setups.
-New Loggers can just be extensions of an original with extra arguments, have newly defined sinks and/or log levels - or both.
+New Loggers can just be extensions of an original with extra arguments, have newly defined sinks, log levels, filters and/or async modes - or all of the above.

 In general, programs using Rasant will instantiate a single root logger via Logger::new(), and spawn nested clones as required.